oraclerob/por/README.md

 # Setup instructions
 1. Clone the repo
+2. Ensure you have Python 3.6+ and Django 2+ installed.
 2. Have a look at the settings.py and make sure the following are installed at least (you might need more or less - check errors):
    &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;  a) pip install RPI.GPIO
    &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;  b) pip install gpiozero